 While it is our intention to adhere to the itinerary, there is a certain amount of flexibility built into it and on occasion it may be necessary, or desirable to make alterations.

 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

-Meals include: 6 Breakfasts and 6 dinners at the villa.
-Breakfast and dinner are Balinese buffet style.
+Breakfasts and dinners will be enjoyed at the Balinese villa where you'll be staying.
+Breakfast and dinner are buffet style.